eProsima/vulcanexus/docs/rst/tutorials/tools/monitor_backend/monitor_backend.rst

 ----------

 Now you can develop more functionalities in your application, such as collecting more performance data or monitoring other topics.
-You can check also :ref:`this tutorial <tutorials_tools_prometheus>` explaining how to connect an application developed with the *Fast DDS Statistics Backend* to a visualization tool like Grafana.
+You can check also :ref:`this tutorial <tutorials_tools_prometheus>` explaining how to connect an application developed with the *Fast DDS Statistics Backend* to a visualization tool like *Grafana*.

 For more information about *Fast DDS Statistics Backend* features please refer to the `project's documentation <https://fast-dds-statistics-backend.readthedocs.io/en/latest/>`_.